How Solar Works

 • Power output

-Power output is the power (in watts) available at the power regulator, specified either as peak power or average power produced during one day.
+Power output is the power (in watts) available at the power regulator, specified as peak power or average power produced during one day.

 • Energy output